Meeting Time: June 17, 2020 at 1:00pm EDT

 • Default_avatar

-Richard Friend almost 4 years ago
+Richard Friend over 4 years ago

 I strongly oppose the US29/Burnley Station Rd.proposed R cut project.
 The new plan is more dangerous than current conditions and punishes long time residents of this part of the county.